mahdiwf/MC_Simulation_for_Stock/README.md

   2) There is about 37% chance that AAPL will return more than 12% in a year.
   3) The downside potential (VaR and CVaR) is about 8-20% of the initial investment value depending on the confidence levels.

-Since the probability of profit is higher than the probability of loss, I think AAPL is a good buy.
-This project is my first time calculating VaR & CVaR, I have yet to learn how to make decisions based on these results.
-However, I think I will not buy a stock solely based on Monte Carlo Simulation result.
+Since the potential of profit is higher than the potential of loss, AAPL is a good buy.
+However, there are assumptions made for this simulation, I think I will not buy a stock solely based on Monte Carlo Simulation.

 *References*: <br>
 https://math.gmu.edu/~tsauer/ (Numerical Analisys textbook)<br>